 Software/firmware quality is something that cannot be easily assessed by non-experts.
 There are a few guidelines though, which give an indication of the written code quality.

 How many bugs are revealed during testing?

 How difficult are these faults to be pinpointed?

 How easy is to change operation or add features?

-The first rule of debugging in embedded systems is to avoid creating the bugs in the first place.
+The first rule of debugging in embedded systems is to avoid creating bugs in the first place.
 A good architectural design and coding practice are required to achieve a low bug count and reduce debug time.
 On a medium scale of an embedded project expect a significant amount of time before you see any actual line of code.
-This time goes for architectural decisions and tests that will pay-off later with faster coding and a quality product.
+This time goes for architectural decisions and tests that will pay off later with faster coding and a quality product.

 From more than 40 man-years of embedded firmware experience, we have mastered these techniques.
 Using Test-Driven Development methods, layered architectures, timing evaluations, best coding practices, and system testing we achieve our goals on time.
 Furthermore, we leave support for debugging in cases these are needed during later phases of the product’s lifecycle.
 There is also strong experience in production-grade safety-critical systems that can help create such applications or provide consulting on the process.